robi56/FaceEMR/README.md

 **3. Result:** I have used 5000 iterations with batch size 100 and restore the model in protocal buffer file

 ### Part 2.
-Facial Expression Recongition Application in Tensorflow
+Facial Expression Recongition Application in Android

 I have used Android Studio for this application.